Comprehensive Evaluation of Prototype Neural Networks: Results

 \textit{ProtoPNet} and its pruned variant produce highly similar results, suggesting that background prototypes were not effectively removed.
 This finding is consistent with the compactness evaluation, which revealed a complex classification process and indicated that prototypes failed to capture well-defined concepts.
 Nevertheless, the lower \textit{Background Overlap} compared to \textit{ProtoPool} and \textit{PIPNet} suggests that the class-specific prototypes of the \textit{ProtoPNet} model focus more on object regions.
 This is intuitive, as backgrounds often serve as shared concepts across classes, and are therefore well suited to be used as shared prototypes.

 The \textit{ProtoPool} model exhibits the highest \textit{Background Overlap}, indicating that it is particularly affected by this issue.
-This observation aligns with its overall performance and compactness results on the \textit{CUB200} dataset, which suggest that the learned prototypes lack sufficient class-discriminative information and are of comparatively low quality.
+This observation aligns with the model's overall performance and compactness results on the \textit{CUB200} dataset, which suggest that the learned prototypes lack sufficient class-discriminative information and are of comparatively low quality.

 Interestingly, the \textit{IORD} scores are nearly identical across all models, indicating that, on average, model focus is balanced between object and background regions despite differing levels of \textit{Background Overlap}.
 This suggests that prototype activations are relatively uniform, probably due to the 95th percentile crop, leading to similar average scores for both object- and background-overlapping activations.
 This can also be observed in the example visualization in Figure~\ref{fig:cub_cars_examples} and \ref{fig:nico_awa2_examples}.